michaelnny/RAG-LLaMA/README.md

 # RAG-LLaMA

 A clean and simple implementation of Retrieval Augmented Generation (RAG) to enhanced LLaMA chat model to answer questions from a private knowledge base.
-We use Tesla user manuals to build the knowledge base, and use open-source embedding and Cross-Encoders reranking models from Sentence Transformers in this project.
+We use Tesla user manuals to build the knowledge base, and use open-source embedding and Cross-Encoders ranking models from Sentence Transformers in this project.

 This entire project runs locally, no third-party APIs are needed (with the exception of downloading open-source model weights from the HuggingFace Hub).

 # Disclaimer

-**Project Purpose:** This project is for research and education only, focusing on the study of individual algorithms rather than the creation of a standard library.
+**Project Purpose:** This is a toy project for research and education only, focusing on the study of individual algorithms rather than the creation of a standard library.
 If you're looking for a ready-to-use library for production applications, this project may not be suitable for your needs.

 **Bug Reporting and Contributions:** We run some testing upon working on the project, but we cannot guarantee it's bug-free.
 Bug reports and pull requests are highly encouraged and welcomed.